bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 # _bruno_ in a Nutshell

+The bruno [programming system](/glossary/#programming-system) revisits and and improves classic programming ideas that are (at least) around since the '60s.
+Well-known constructs have been further developed and combined into a novel programming system with today's challenges in mind.

-bruno is a novel likewise classic [programming system](/glossary/#programming-system); in simplified terms it could illogical be condensed to _declarative programming with data and extension functions along with concurrent processes and message passing._
+The system could illogical be condensed to _declarative programming with data and extension functions, concurrent processes and message passing._

-Even though there is a strong influence of functional programming bruno mostly has its own twist and borrows from different paradigms without being a multi-paradigm system.
-Look at it with a fresh and open mind as the system has several novel ideas.
+The closest existing language would be a statically typed Erlang influenced by Haskell and Clojure.

 ## Prologue
 Basic correctness is still too challenging with both classic and modern programming